PurviSaiChoure/CrisisGen/README.md

 ---

-Thank you for using GenCrisis!
+Thank you for using CrisisGen!
 We hope it helps you in disaster management and response.